Education

 Inspire the next generation of engineers by supporting young people as they work through the FIRST® LEGO® League programme.
 Give them advise, guidance and support whilst sharing your industry experience with them (any industry is important, not just engineering!).

-Teams often meet once a week for approximately 1-2 hours (sometimes during school time, sometimes after school time), but how often you want to support as a mentor is up to you
+Teams often meet once a week for approximately 1-2 hours (sometimes during school time, sometimes after school), but how often you want to support as a mentor is up to you.

 All